 Located on the second floor of the Johnson Student Center, the Marketplace is the campus' primary dining facility, with a variety of food stations and a rotating menu that has received national recognition.
 All students who live on campus have a meal plan, which works like a debit system.
 The meal plan is linked to the student's campus ID and can be used at any of our four dining establishments: the Marketplace, the Green Bean Coffee Lounge, the Tiger Cooler (in Samuelson Pavilion) and the Coffee Cart in Berkus Hall.
 Students look forward to the themed meals and special holiday treats at the Marketplace.
 A favorite is the Thanksgiving Feast, held the Friday before students leave for Thanksgiving break.
-Campus dining is always responding to student requests and tastes, whether it's something as small as adding barbecue sauce to the condiments bar or something larger like the addition of a new make-yourown organic smoothie bar.
+Campus Dining is always responding to student requests and tastes, whether it's something as small as adding barbecue sauce to the condiments bar or something larger like the addition of a new make-yourown organic smoothie bar.

 As you exit the Johnson Student Center and turn left, you walk toward Thorne Hall.
-Thorne Hall is Occidental's main auditorium and is used for some Oxy traditions such as Convocation, Dance Production and Apollo Night (Oxy's annual talent show), as well as for holding community events like The Vagina Monologues.
+Thorne Hall is Occidental's main auditorium and is used for Oxy traditions such as Convocation, Dance Production and Apollo Night (Oxy's annual talent show).
 Over the last 80 years, it has been host to such figures as Martin Luther King, Jr., Richard Nixon, singer Marian Anderson, author Amy Tan, the artist Christo and primatologist Jane Goodall.

-To the right of Thorne Hall is the home of the music and education departments and the Dale Melbourne Herklotz Music Library.
-The music department hosts a weekly Music on a Friday Afternoon performance in Bird Studio, also located here.
-The music major curriculum at Occidental now also includes a music production emphasis, and there are myriad ways for music majors and non-majors alike to participate in ensembles, take lessons or be part of other performance opportunities.
+To the right of Thorne Hall is the home of the Music and Education departments.
+The Music Department hosts a weekly Music on a Friday Afternoon series in Bird Studio, also located here.
+The music major curriculum at Occidental includes a top-ranked music production emphasis, and there are myriad ways for music majors and non-majors alike to participate in ensembles, take lessons or be part of other performance opportunities.